denten-books/plain-text/4-screen.md

 script---through discrete atomic elements, as punches that moved the writing stylus in cardinal directions---up, down, left, or right.
 It was not a purely analog device.
 The analogy was rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.
 The cardinal directions comprise an intermediate, discrete description of smooth handwriting curves.
 Pollak and Virag believed that their sine wave telegraph had the distinct advantage of transmitting messages "recorded in ordinary written or script characters."
-In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself, whereas the Pollak-Virag system was "non-autographic."
+In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself, whereas the Pollak-Virag system was "non-autographic" [@pollak_writing-telegraph_1901, 1].
 The autographic telegraph preserved the particularity of the human hand.
 It purported to transmit the peculiarity of an individual's signature.
 It was the "humane" telegraph in the sense that it preserved a human trace.

 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and